-Architect: Line and Space Est. Cost: \$2,101,000

-Contractor: TBD Est. Completion: TBD
+Architect: Line and Space Contractor: TBD Design Stage: Schematic Design Est. Cost: \$2,101,000 Est. Completion: TBD in three phases.

-As envisioned in the 2011 Master Plan, the Campus Access Project will be completed in three phases.
 The Campus Access II project addresses a walkway and seating area north of the Fine Arts Building to complete the pathway from Phase I, a centennial plaza gathering space in front of the Morelock Academic Building, enhancements to the circular drive in front of the Briscoe Administration Building, and landscaping improvements in front of the Fine Arts Building.
 Schematic Design documents are expected early January, 2019.